 Jimmu, the great-grandson of the goddess Amaterasu, is the mythical founder of Japan and first emperor on traditional lists.

 Legend says that he was born in 711 BCE and died in 585 BCE, which would mean he was 126 years old at his death.
 There is little evidence that Jimmu ever existed.
 In fact, modern-day scholars believe that of the nine emperors, Suizei, Jimmu’s successor, was the only one who actually lived.

-Despite this historical discrepancy, the Japanese myth is still important as it tells the story of how the Imperial Family, which still exists today, began.
+Despite this historical discrepancy, this old Japanese myth is still important as it tells the story of how the Imperial Family, which still exists today, began.

 Which legend in Japanese mythology is your favorite?
-Are there any other Japanese myths that you enjoy?
+Do you know another interesting piece of Japanese lore that you’d like to share?
 Let us know in the comments below!